-In 2003, NASA's Space Network (SN) becomes the responsibility of the Space Communications and Data Systems (SCDS) Office.
-Located within Code M (see Figure 1-1), SCDS is accountable for NASA's Tracking and Data Relay Satellite System (TDRSS).
-TDRSS operates in the 2 and 13-15 GHz bands and there are plans to extend operations to the 26 GHz band.
-NASA's SN is generally compatible with the National Space Development Agency's (NASDA's) data relay satellite system for the Mult-Access system operating in the 2 GHz band.
+NASA's Space Network (SN) is the responsibility of the Space Operations Mission Directorate (SOMD).
+The SOMD is accountable for NASA's Tracking and Data Relay Satellite System (TDRSS).
+TDRSS operates in the 2, 13-15 and the 26 GHz band.